xyzmoney-tournaments/tournament-tr/README.md

 ## Contract variables

 **`organizer`** ⏤ address of the organizer.
-It is is initialized by the address of the constructor's caller during execution of the contract constructor.
+It is set by the address of the contract creator during execution of the contract constructor.

 **`winner`** ⏤ address of the winner.
 It is assigned by the organizer at the end of the game in case of winner determination.